Peter-Opapa/git-actions_terraform_azure/SECURITY.md

 ## Supported Versions

-We support the following versions of this project with security updates:
+I support the following versions of this project with security updates:

 | Version | Supported          |
 | ------- | ------------------ |